Midnighter84/yt-summaries/README.md

 ## Features

 - **YouTube Audio Downloader**: Downloads the audio from a YouTube video using `yt-dlp`, and extracts key metadata (title, uploader, date, description, duration).
+(Includes a fix for the double file extension bug).
 - **Audio Transcription**: Transcribes audio using either a local Whisper model or the OpenAI API.
 - **AI-Powered Summarization**: Generates a summary of the transcription using the Gemini API, saving it as both a Markdown file and a styled, mobile-responsive HTML file that includes video metadata for easy and readable viewing.
 - **Caching**: Caches audio files, transcriptions, and summaries (both Markdown and HTML) to avoid re-processing the same video.